EstherLoisch/ehs-support/docs/en/about.md

 Many years of professional experience as an internal safety coordinator and environmental manager in industry and administration.
-Active in the following sectors, among others: electronics manufacturing, energy and water supply, paper and pulp industry, publishing and services.
+Active in the following sectors, including: electronics manufacturing, energy and water supply, paper and pulp industry, publishing and services.